angular/angular/aio/content/guide/component/component-usage-conditional-content-projection.md

 # Conditional content projection

-If your component needs to conditionally render content, or render content multiple times, you should configure that component to accept an `ng-template` element that contains the content you want to conditionally render.
+If your component needs to conditionally render content, or render content several times, you should configure that component to accept an `ng-template` element that contains the content you want to conditionally render.

 Use of an `ng-content` element in these cases is not recommended, because when the consumer of a component supplies the content.
 That content supplied by the consumer is always initialized, even if the component does not define an `ng-content` element or if that `ng-content` element is inside of an `ngIf` statement.